Remote endarterectomy device

 Inventor: Gregory J. Landry MD, is a professor of Surgery, Division of Vascular Surgery.
 Among Dr. Landry's clinical areas of focus is lower and upper arterial and venous disease, abdominal aortic aneurysms, cerebrovascular disease, hemodialysis access and renovascular and visceral arterial disease.

-A US Provisional patent application is in preparation.
+A US Provisional patent application has been filed.

 For more information, contact: